kaist-cp/cs420/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) (optional): for developing your homework.
 If you prefer other editors, you're good to go.

-- You can connect to server by `ssh s<student-id>@cp-service.kaist.ac.kr -p13002`, e.g., `ssh s20071163@cp-service.kaist.ac.kr -p13002`.
+- You can connect to server by `ssh s<student-id>@cp-service.kaist.ac.kr -p13001`, e.g., `ssh s20071163@cp-service.kaist.ac.kr -p13001`.

     + **IMPORTANT: Don't try to hack.
 Don't try to freeze the server.
 Please be nice.**

-    + Your initial password is `123454321`.
-IMPORTANT: you should change it ASAP.
+    + Your initial password will be announced at <https://gg.kaist.ac.kr>.

     + I require you to register public SSH keys to the server.
-(In March, we'll expire your password so that you can log in only via SSH keys.)
+(In September, we'll expire your password so that you can log in only via SSH keys.)
       See [this tutorial](https://serverpilot.io/docs/how-to-use-ssh-public-key-authentication/) for more information on SSH public key authentication.
       Use `ed25519`.